 The Inca Trail is the only hike that requires a guide.
-So Salkantay and Ausanage are all available to guided and unguided parties.
-Permits are also only required on the Inca Trail, but entering Machu Picchu requires a permits regardless of which trail you hike.
-Our treks are all-inclusive, so all permits are included as are hotels, local transportation, meals, gear and expert local Wildland guides.
-So, while going with a guide company like Wildland Trekking is optional on many of these routes, we offer a premier, worry-free experience that thousands of guests have appreciated tremendously (read online reviews.)
+So Salkantay and Ausangate (Rainbow Mountain) are all available to guided and unguided parties.
+Permits are also only required on the Inca Trail, but entering Machu Picchu requires a permit regardless of which trail you hike.
+Our treks are all-inclusive, so all permits are included as are hotels, local transportation, meals, gear, and expert local Wildland guides.
+So, while going with a guide company like Wildland Trekking is optional on many of these routes, we offer a premier, worry-free experience that thousands of guests have appreciated tremendously.

 We recommend hiking Inca Trail, or any of the routes to Machu Picchu, in the dry season.
 The dry season runs from mid April through November.
 The peak months are May through August.
 All of these trails reach very high elevations (14,000+ feet), and this time period is winter in the Southern Hemisphere, but it’s also near the equatory, making the temperatures quite moderate.

 The monthly temperatures and precipitation in Cusco, Peru (near where all of our hikes to Machu Picchu begin) are as follows: